 Voltage-gated channels allow ions to cross the membrane using the same ion movement principles covered in previous lessons.
 The main difference between voltage-gated channels and leak channels are how they are opened or “gated”.
 Voltage-gated channels open when the cell’s membrane potential reaches a specific value, called threshold.
 The neuron reaches threshold after enough EPSPs summate together.

-The action potential begins when the cell’s membrane potential reaches threshold.
+The action potential begins when the cell’s membrane potential reaches threshold, caused by the summation of EPSPs (Chapter 5).
 Once initiated in a healthy, unmanipulated neuron, the action potential has a consistent structure and is an all-or-nothing event.
 It will run through all the phases to completion.

 The rising phase is a rapid depolarization followed by the overshoot, when the membrane potential becomes positive.
 The falling phase is a rapid repolarization followed by the undershoot, when the membrane potential hyperpolarizes past rest.
 Finally, the membrane potential will return to the resting membrane potential.